Indiana Criminal Defense Attorneys

 Please call our office for a confidential appointment to discuss your case with a criminal defense attorney.
 The initial consultation is free.

-Being charged with Operating While intoxicated (OWI), or Driving Under the Influence (DUI) as it is commonly referred to as, is a very serious offense.
+Being charged with operating while intoxicated (OWI) or driving under the influence (DUI), as it is commonly referred to as, is a very serious offense.
 Pleading guilty to an OWI/DUI offense can bring with it potential jail time, license suspensions, court costs and fines, probation costs, and mandated drug and/or alcohol classes or treatment.
-Pleading guilty to an OWI/DUI when you have already pled guilty to other serious traffic offenses in the past can lead to becoming a Habitual Traffic Violator (HTV).
-When you become HTV, you could lose your driver’s license for up to five (5) years, ten (10) years or for life.
+Pleading guilty to an OWI/DUI when you have already pled guilty to other serious traffic offenses in the past can lead to becoming a habitual traffic violator (HTV).
+When you become HTV, you could lose your driver’s license for up to five years, 10 years or for life.

-When you hire Funk & Wendliger, LLC you are not alone in this process.
+When you hire Funk & Wendlinger, LLC, you are not alone in this process.
 We make sure that you completely understand the crime you have been charged with and the potential consequences of that crime.
 We understand what you are going through and will help relieve the stress associated with being charged with a crime.
-From the moment we are hired, we will do everything possible get your case dismissed, obtain a not guilty verdict or to minimize the potential consequences of the charges you are facing and work toward a speedy resolution to your case.
+From the moment we are hired, we will do everything possible to get your case dismissed, obtain a not guilty verdict or to minimize the potential consequences of the charges you are facing, and work toward a speedy resolution to your case.

 Our attorneys work aggressively to get your case dismissed, obtain a not guilty verdict or to minimize the consequences of pending traffic infractions.
 We have experience helping clients with multiple infractions in multiple jurisdictions.
-We can help clients by negotiating plea agreements involving deferred prosecutions, pre-trial diversions, or pleading to amended offenses which carry no points towards your license.
+We can help clients by negotiating plea agreements involving deferred prosecutions, pretrial diversions or pleading to amended offenses that carry no points toward your license.

 Driver’s License Suspensions

 Our attorneys will work diligently to get your license valid again.
-We have experience helping clients with suspensions for Failing to Appear (FTA) for court dates and Failing to Pay (FTP) court costs and fines.
-We can help clients obtain a Hardship or Probationary licenses when they have suspensions associated with certain felonies or misdemeanors to which they have already plead guilty.
+We have experience helping clients with suspensions for failing to appear (FTA) for court dates and failing to pay (FTP) court costs and fines.
+We can help clients obtain a hardship or probationary license when they have suspensions associated with certain felonies or misdemeanors to which they have already plead guilty.

-If you have a Commercial Driver’s License (CDL), receiving traffic infractions, moving violations or OWI/DUIs can jeopardize your job and your livelihood.
-This situation is even more stressful when you live outside of the State of Indiana.
-With all of the interstate expressways and tollways throughout Lake and Porter County, Indiana, law enforcement is paying close attention to CDL drivers.
+If you have a commercial driver’s license (CDL), receiving traffic infractions, moving violations or OWI/DUIs can jeopardize your job and your livelihood.
+This situation is even more stressful when you live outside of the state of Indiana.
+With all of the interstate expressways and tollways throughout Lake and Porter counties, Indiana, law enforcement is paying close attention to CDL drivers.
 Therefore, this area sees an increased amount of infractions and violations committed by CDL drivers.

-Call our attorneys to set up your free and confidential consultation to discuss your case.
+Call our attorneys in Schererville at 219-865-0002 or send an email to set up your free and confidential consultation to discuss your case.